apteryxxyz/enhanced-ms/README.md

 # 🤔 About

-Enhanced MS is a simple, zero dependencies, module that lets you easily convert milliseconds to a readable format and vice versa.
-It is an enhanced version of the original [ms](https://github.com/vercel/ms).

 `enhanced-ms` is a simple, zero dependencies, module that lets you easily convert milliseconds to a readable format and vice versa.
-It is an enhanced version of the original `ms` module, with support for localisation and operators!
+It is an enhanced version of the original `ms` module, with support for mutliple time-frames, localisation and operators!

 ## Features